 Fridge: Store the protein cups in an airtight container in the fridge for 7 days.

-Though you can eat them right out of the freezer they taste best chilled or at room temperature when they've had time to sit for a few minutes.
-This is when will be the most creamy.
+Though you can eat them right out of the freezer, they taste best chilled or at room temperature when they've had time to sit for a few minutes.
+This is when it will be the most creamy.

-You can but you want to make sure that you add a little bit of liquid so that the powder actually blends into the peanut butter period otherwise you'll be left with a little bit of a gritty texture in the middle period
+You can, but you want to make sure that you add a little bit of liquid so that the powder actually blends into the peanut butter.
+Otherwise, you'll be left with a little bit of a gritty texture in the middle of the cup.

 You can make peanut butter cups with white chocolate chips for a bit of a flavor twist.
 Likewise, you can also opt for keto sugar-free chocolate chips if you want to take the carb content down a little bit.